elba7r/system/erpnext/docs/user/manual/en/customize-erpnext/articles/set-language.md

 #Change the Language

-Revalue is an multi-lingual application.
+ERPNext is an multi-lingual application.
 It allows each user to select preferred lannguage.
 Following is how User can customize language in one's account.

 ### 1. Setting Language in User's Account

-Following are the steps to set language in your Revalue account.
+Following are the steps to set language in your ERPNext account.

 #### 1.1 Go to My Setting